kopernic-pl/play-angular11-starter/README.md

-# Play framework + Angular 11 starter
+# Play framework + Angular 12 basic starter

 This is a starter application that shows how Play works.
 And angular.